Chuban/vfio/README.md

 I keep more than one branch for multiple purposes.
 [There is a personal branch][1] where I have my actual configuration; [a testing branch][2] where I push changes while I am testing new things, it is **NOT stable**; and [a testing-auto branch][3] where I **try** to make everything work automatically.

 ## Known problems
-Audio is not supported, yet.
+Audio is not configured on this guide, yet.
 I use an external USB DAC.

-Performance is not important to me at this moment.
-There is a lot of things that you can do to get better performance.

 MacOS High Sierra does not like USB hubs, therefore anything connected to a hub won't work.
 Mojave works fine with hubs.